RuslanKhalitov/google_landmark_challenge_2019/README.md

 # google_landmark_challenge_2019
-Bronze solution of the Google Landmark Recognition Challenge 2019.
+A bronze solution of the Google Landmark Recognition Challenge 2019.

 Link on the competition: https://www.kaggle.com/c/landmark-recognition-2019